Medical School Letter of Recommendation (Samples + Tips)

 • Concluding statement indicating strong recommendation: The recommender should reiterate their support for the candidate’s application.
 This is meant to reassure the committee that they believe the applicant has what it takes to pursue a career in medicine based on the information they have provided in the letter.

-• Invitation to contact back for further information: The letter should include the recommender’s contact details and an invitation for the committee to reach out if they have further queries or issues they’d like to discuss.
+• Invitation to contact back for further information: The letter should include the recommenders contact details and an invitation for the committee to reach out if they have further queries or issues they’d like to discuss.

-Note: How many letters are required?
+How many letters are required?

-Medical School Letter of Recommendation
+Medical School Letter of Recommendations

-Template
+Template 01

 [Date]